abelljs/abell-website/content/blog/how-to-build-plugins/index.md

 - `npm publish` to publish over NPM.

 Now to use your plugin, user can `npm install --save-dev <your-plugin-name>` and add your plugin name to `plugins` array in their `abell.config.js` file.

+*Note: For plugins with names like `abell-x-plugin` or `abell-source-x`, NPM's spam detection may block the publish.
+In that case, you can mail NPM with your package name to unblock the spam detection for that name.
+(Email id will be mentioned in the error message of npm publish)*